 When you're planning a project for your process plant, one of your most important decisions is whether to execute the work on a fixed-price or a time-and-material basis.
-My June column ("Fixed-Price or Time-and-Materials Pricing?") discussed best practices for time-and-material projects; this month's column will look at fixed-price work.
+Last month's column discussed best practices for time-and-material projects; this month's column will look at fixed-price work.

 On fixed-price projects, total cost is known up-front because the bidder makes schedule and performance commitments.
-However, getting firm fixed-price bids is not easy, especially for smaller, multi-discipline projects.
+But getting firm fixed-price bids is not easy, especially for smaller multi-discipline projects.

-Many smaller projects come out of maintenance budgets, and the internal approval process is simpler.
-Most of these projects are also executed at the plant instead of the corporate level—so there's limited staff to prepare bid documents, find contractors and solicit bids.
+Many of these smaller projects come out of maintenance budgets, and the internal approval process is simpler.
+Most of these projects are also executed at the plant level instead of at corporate - so staff to prepare bid documents, find outside contractors and solicit bids is limited.

 To contain costs, the contractor must be within a few hours drive of your plant.
-Distant firms will spend too much time and money on travel, per diem and other expenses—and they also won't spend enough time at your plant.
-They must also be relatively small.
+Faraway firms will spend too much time and money on travel, per diem and other expenses―and they also won't spend enough time at your plant.
+They must also be right-sized, which in this case means relatively small.
 Asking a large firm to bid on a small project is generally not cost-effective.

-Find viable contenders through networking.
-See who other nearby process industry firms work with.
-Get involved with local chapters of industry organizations, read their local technical section newsletters, and look at the contractor ads.
+Once the pretenders are eliminated, the next step is to find viable contenders through networking.
+Talk to other nearby process industry firms and see who they work with.
+Get involved with local chapters of industry organizations, read their local technical section newsletters and look at the contractor ads.
 Make some calls and check references.
 Ask your local reps and distributors for recommendations.
-This networking is not only a good way to find partners, it's also a great way to stay on top of your industry.
+This type of networking is not only a good way to find partners; it's also a great way to stay on top of your industry.